cmakride/SCRFA-frontend/README.md

 Overall good page layout as desktop dimensions.<br/>
 Minor issue with the top navigation (About Us, etc) not rendering on Chrome but I do see it on FireFox.
 Maybe a bug with my current version of Chrome since the issue is not presenting on Chrome Canary.<br/>
 Nice touch with Data & Research blocks responding to hover.<br/>
-Good to see menu button responds to open.
+Good to see menu button responds to open.<br/>
 ### Layout of mega-menu is good based on the current content but I see a potential issue with layout flow if there were more unevenly sized  categories.
 Also the tab order doesn’t flow from Data & Research to Legislative Fiscal Impacts.
-#### what going to do is create a grid 3 col by 2 rows on large, 2 col 2 row on medium, will set the values to each grid
+#### what going to do is create a grid 3 col by 2 rows on large, 2 col 2 row on medium, will set the values to each grid.
+Did grid for mobile first this evenly shows the categories when they are all in one collumn and centered with place content center<br/>
-Would prefer the mega-menu categories to used CSS text transform rather than relying on the format of the content.
-This led to some discrepancies in the case of categories with the implementation.
+~~Would prefer the mega-menu categories to used CSS text transform rather than relying on the format of the content.
+This led to some discrepancies in the case of categories with the implementation.~~<br/>
-Good to see seal responds to hover.
+Good to see seal responds to hover.<br/>
-Good to see tab order of Popular Services and Links is arranged as columns, often a missed aspect of the design.
+Good to see tab order of Popular Services and Links is arranged as columns, often a missed aspect of the design.<br/>
-Lighthouse score for accessibility is only OK (82).
+Lighthouse score for accessibility is only OK (82).<br/>
-Good to see Back to Top is functional and implemented with JS.
+Good to see Back to Top is functional and implemented with JS.<br/>

 Responsive aspects are very good.
 Good judgement used towards making things fit and flow appropriately.
-Could use some additional refinement around navigation to make something that fits better from a practical perspective on mobile.
+Could use some additional refinement around navigation to make something that fits better from a practical perspective on mobile.<br/>

 Good breakdown of components.
 Would like to see components made more reusable.
 For example the navbar sub-components have a lot of content embedded.
 I would prefer to see this content abstracted and more generic components used to render with more re-use.

 Similarly, lots of repetitive boilerplate in the footer.
 This could be extracted into content/data and rendered as a repeatable generic component.

 Good use of javascript but would have preferred to see TypeScript.
 CSS could use some cleanup, used App-logo class.
 Breakdown of components and page is great, good to see page is mostly just a collection of components.